Gyanendra of Nepal

-Gyanendra Bir Bikram Shah Dev (ज्ञानेन्द्र बीर बिक्रम शाह देव; born 7 July 1947) is the last King of Nepal who ruled from 2001 to 2008 when the monarchy was abolished.
-He briefly held the throne as a child between 1950 and 1951, when his grandfather Tribhuvan and his family fled to India for political reasons.
-His second reign, which began following the 2001 Nepalese royal massacre, was characterised by constitutional upheaval.
+Shree Panch Gyanendra Bir Bikram Shah Dev (Note: ज्ञानेन्द्र वीर विक्रम शाह देव) (born 7 July 1947) is the former King of Nepal and the last monarch of Kingdom of Nepal.
+He ascended the throne on 4 June 2001 following the royal massacre and reigned until 28 May 2008, when the monarchy was abolished and the democratic republic was proclaimed.
+He had previously reigned from 7 November 1950 to 7 January 1951, when the Rana regime declared him king at the age of three after his grandfather, King Tribhuvan, and the royal family fled to India.
+His brief reign ended with Tribhuvan's restoration to the throne.

+During the reign of his elder brother, King Birendra, King Gyanendra served as chairman of his father, King Mahendra' s Trust for Nature Conservation.

-His brother, King Birendra, established a constitutional monarchy and delegated policy to a representative government.
-During Gyanendra's reign, the growing insurgency of the Nepalese Civil War disrupted representative elections.
-Following several election delays, Gyanendra suspended the constitution and assumed direct authority in February 2005, claiming that it was a temporary measure to suppress the Maoist insurgency after civil governments failed to do so.
-In April 2006, despite widespread opposition, he restored Nepal's previous parliament.
-He was deposed two years later by the first session of the Constituent Assembly, which declared the country the Federal Democratic Republic of Nepal and ended the 240-year-old Shah dynasty.
+King Gyanendra's second reign, which began as a result of the Nepalese royal massacre, was characterised by constitutional upheaval.
+The growing insurgency of the Nepalese Civil War disrupted representative elections.
+Following several election delays, King Gyanendra suspended the constitution and assumed direct rule in February 2005, claiming that it was a temporary measure to suppress the Maoist insurgency after civilian governments failed to do so.
+In April 2006, facing widespread opposition, he restored Nepal's previous parliament.
+Following the signing of the Comprehensive Peace Accord between the government and the Maoists, he was deposed two years later by the first session of the Constituent Assembly, which declared a republic and ended the 240-year rule of the Shah dynasty.